sproaty/whyteboard/README.txt

 Giving your e-mail address will allow me to get back in touch with you to follow up on the bug, and to confirm a fix.
 Several people have done this, thanks.

+**

+Feedback can be sent from the program, click on "Help", then "Send Feedback", which will bring up a dialog.
+Please enter an e-mail address so I can reply about any issues/feature suggestions.

+**

 If you are getting an error on Windows,
 "Application failed to start because the application configuration is incorrect.